Michael Weinstein

 Christian Sotos

-Assistant Director
+Program Director

-UA Rise – Head Coach – Class of 2026
+Elevate UAA – 17u Head Coach – Class of 2027

-Entering his 6th year in the FundamentalU program, Coach Sotos spent two seasons as the head coach for our 17u UA Rise teams before becoming Assistant Director for our program.
-Christian has quickly established himself as a premier & highly sought after resource for player development in the Chicagoland area, having served as a primary trainer & recruiting aid for dozens of D1, D2, D3, & high school basketball players over the past 5 years, including Nick Martinelli (Northwestern), Bryce Moore (Niagara), Jackson Munro (Dartmouth), Dom Martinelli (St Thomas), Ryan Duncan (Princeton), Jackson Kotecki (Miami OH), Daniel Hong (North Dakota), Ryan Renfro (Army/Lewis), Orlando Thomas (Quincy), Yogi Oliff (WashU), Nathan Boldt (IL Wesleyan), Henry Vetter (Trinity U), & Jimmy Sotos (Bucknell/Ohio St).
-Over the past 2 years Christian has also served as a secondary resource in the gym with numerous NBA, overseas, & high major athletes.
+Entering his 8th year with the Fundamental U program, Coach Sotos has played a pivotal role in the organization’s rapid growth and success.
+After two seasons as the head coach for our 17u UA Rise teams, Christian took on the roles of Assistant Director and eventually Program Director.
+During his time with the program, Fundamental U has expanded from 4 to 18 teams, with the top echelon growing from a single 17u team on the UA Rise Circuit to three teams (one at each level) competing on the Rise Circuit & two competing on the esteemed Under Armour Association.
+Christian has also quickly established himself as a premier and highly sought-after resource for player development in the Chicagoland area.
+Over the past five years, he has served as a primary trainer and recruiting aid for numerous D1, D2, D3, and high school basketball players, including Nick Martinelli (Northwestern), Jackson Munro (Dartmouth), Cooper Noard (Cornell), Dom Martinelli (St Thomas/UChicago), Jakob Blakley (Le Moyne), Bryce Moore (Niagara/Art U), Jackson Kotecki (Miami OH), Ryan Duncan (Princeton), Daniel Hong (North Dakota/University Mary), Ryan Renfro (Army/Lewis), Nick Taylor (Winona St), Yogi Oliff (WashU), Henry Vetter (Trinity U), and Jimmy Sotos (Bucknell/Ohio St).
+Additionally, in the last 3-4 years, Christian has been a secondary resource in the gym for numerous NBA, overseas, and high-major athletes.

 Dantea Johnson

-UA Rise – Head Coach – Class of 2025
+Elevate UAA – 17u Asst Coach – Class of 2027

 Dantea Johnson is a young man willing to serve and helps kids reach their full potential like his coaches did growing up.
 Johnson attended Evanston Township High school and graduated in 2018.
 Playing football all four years and competed in wrestling and track and field his freshman year.
 In 2016 he joined the Evanston boy’s basketball coaching staff and never looked back.
 In the last 4 years since he's been on staff, they've compiled 116 wins, 4 consecutive conference titles, 4 regional championships, 4 sectional championships, 2 super-sectional championships, and 2 final fours.
 Through his years at Evanston, he's mentored and worked with Malcolm Townsel (Holy Cross), Lance Jones (Southern Illinois), Louis Lesmond (Harvard), Blake Peters (Princeton).
 In the summer of 2019, he transferred from West Virginia University to Loyola University Chicago, pursuing a degree in public relations with a double minor in economics and political science.
 While at Loyola he also works with the men’s basketball team in several different capacities under head-coach Porter Moser.
 In summation, Dantea Johnson has earned a reputation as a personable, hard-working, driven, engaging, trustworthy individual who strives to excel and stays dedicated to what he is passionate about.